dfelinto/blender-manual/manual/files/data_blocks.rst

    Allows you to write a custom :doc:`Tooltip </getting_started/help>` for your property.

 Subtype
-   For vector properties, specifies the type of data the property contains, which affects how it appears in the :abbr:`UI (User Interface)`.
-Most useful for color properties.
+   Specifies the type of data the property contains,which affects how it appears in the user interface.
+   In order for this property to appear the *Property Value* must be a vector of floats.
+   In order for either of the color subypes to work the *Property Value* must be a vector with 3 or 4 values depending on the availability of an :term:`Alpha Channel`.

+   :Plane Data: Data values do not have any special behavior.
+   :Linear Color: Color in linear color space.
+   :Gamma-Corrected Color: Color in gamma corrected color space.
+   :Euler Angles: :term:`Euler Rotation` angles.
+   :Quaternion Angles: :term:`Quaternion Rotation` angles.

 Python Access